ros2/ros2_documentation/source/Tutorials/Creating-Your-First-ROS2-Package.rst

 Prerequisites
 -------------

-You should have a ROS 2 workspace after following the instructions in the :ref:`previous tutorial <./Workspace/Creating-A-Workspace>`.
+You should have a ROS 2 workspace after following the instructions in the :doc:`previous tutorial <./Workspace/Creating-A-Workspace>`.
 You will create your package in this workspace.